jknapp25/exogenesis/ideas.md

 Get more detailed about the plants, look up plants in oregon Consider what season they are in
 Consider a better name for the pillars
+Maybe the picture he finds in the house alone is foreshadowing to when he and Eta and the pups and the mom are all together at the end
+Consider formatting dialoge without quotes